codecrafters-io/build-your-own-shell/stage_descriptions/quoting-03-yt5.md

 ### Backslash Escaping

-When a backslash (`\`) is used outside of quotes, it acts as an escape character.
-If the backslash precedes a character that usually has a special meaning to the shell (like `$`, `*`, `?`, or other delimiters), the backslash causes the character to be treated as a literal character.
+When a backslash `\` is used outside of quotes, it acts as an escape character.
+The backslash removes the special meaning of the next character and treats it as a literal character.
+After escaping, the backslash itself is removed.

+This works for any character, including:
+- Characters with special meaning (like space, `'`, `"`, `$`, `*`, `?`, and other delimiters)
+- Characters without special meaning (regular letters like `n`, `t`, etc.)

 Here are a few examples illustrating how backslashes behave outside quotes: